QIF (Quality Information Framework): 2021 Definitive Guide

 - What is QIF?

-- How to Use QIF in MBD & MBE Process
+- Use cases of QIF in MBD & MBE process

 What is QIF?

-QIF is built on the XML framework for easy integration & interoperability with other systems, web/internet applications, and other formal standards– a unified and universal approach.
+QIF is built on the XML framework for easy integration & interoperability with other systems, web/internet applications, and other formal standards-- a true unified and universal approach.

 - Structured Data: Featured-based, characteristic-centric ontology of manufacturing quality metadata.